How to Be Prepared for the Unexpected

 This is what lands so many former foster youth in difficult situations.
 When you age out of foster care without any strong adult connections, you have no one to call on.
 So that’s how these youth end up in homelessness & worse.

-By building up a network or supportive community, you can have someone to run to if your water gets turned off.
+By building up a network and surrounding yourself with a supportive community, you can have someone to run to if your water gets turned off.
 You can have them pick you up when your car breaks down.
 If your building crumbles in an Earthquake, they know to look for you.

 Build an Emergency Food Supply